-COVID-19 vaccine during or shortly before pregnancy and more than 28,000 women in Scotland have received at least 1 dose whilst pregnant up to end January 2022).
+The numbers of Yellow Card reports for pregnant women are low in relation to the number of pregnant women who have received COVID-19 vaccines to date (more than 90,000 women in England and Wales have given birth up to end of December 20211 after receiving at least 1 dose of COVID-19 vaccine during or shortly before pregnancy and more than 28,000 women in Scotland have received at least 1 dose whilst pregnant up to end January 2022).
 Pregnant women have reported similar suspected reactions to the vaccines as people who are not pregnant.
 Reports of miscarriage and stillbirth are also low in comparison to how commonly these events occurred in the UK outside of the pandemic.
 A few reports of commonly occurring congenital anomalies and obstetric events have also been received.
 There is no pattern from the reports to suggest that any of the COVID-19 vaccines used in the UK, or any reactions to these vaccines, increase the risk of miscarriage, stillbirths, congenital anomalies or birth complications.

 Sadly, miscarriage is estimated to occur in about 20 to 25 in 100 pregnancies in the UK and most occur in the first 12 to 13 weeks of pregnancy (the first trimester).
-Newly published studies from the USA2 and Norway3 have compared miscarriage rates for vaccinated and unvaccinated women who were pregnant over the same time periods.
-The studies included data from a large number of women (more than 15,000) who received the COVID-19 Pfizer/BioNTech Vaccine or COVID-19 Vaccine Moderna.
+Published studies from the USA2 and Norway3 have compared miscarriage rates for vaccinated and unvaccinated women who were pregnant over the same time periods.
+The studies included

+1 Number of vaccinations during pregnancy are updated when data is made available by the UK Public Health bodies data from a large number of women (more than 15,000) who received the COVID-19 Pfizer/BioNTech Vaccine or COVID-19 Vaccine Moderna.
 Both studies found that the occurrence of miscarriage was equally likely amongst unvaccinated women as amongst women at the same stage of pregnancy who were vaccinated in the previous 3 to 5 weeks.
 These studies provide strong evidence for no increased risk of miscarriage in association with the mRNA vaccines in current use.
 Data on the COVID-19 Vaccine AstraZeneca is less extensive but is consistent with these findings.